Brightify/Reactant/docs/parts/styling.md

 # Styling

 Reactant also contains some convenience `init`s, helper methods, operator overloads, etc..
-Protocol `Stylable` which allows easy you to easily apply style to your `UIView`.
+Protocol `Stylable` allows you to easily apply style to any `UIView`.
 It's just syntactic sugar, but allows for cleaner code with less duplicates.

 ## Usage